 How to Sign Up For LinkedIn

 You can sign up for LinkedIn here.
-Throughout the registration flow, you’ll be asked to provide the following information:
+The registration flow requires the following information:

 - Password (with six or more characters)